• Skip to primary navigation

 These extremely easy Red Pesto Potatoes make an excellent side dish for many entrees.
 With basically five ingredients (homemade or jarred red pesto) and two being garnish, you will have this amazingly flavorful dish on the table in no time.

 Boiled Creamer potatoes from The Little Potato Company with butter are very yummy, but sometimes you want to up your potatoes to match an entree.
 Try our very fast Easy Lemon Feta Mediterranean Potatoes, they are done in 5 minutes, yup, 5 minutes!!
+Or also our Creamer Potatoes en Papillote for little surprise packets served at the table.

 Overhead view of a platter of Red Pesto Potatoes